Nishlesh/Monte-carlo/README.md

 print("TOPSIS score:", topsis_scores[best_index])
 ```

-This code outlines the complete process from loading the data to identifying the best options strategy using the TOPSIS method.
-You can execute this code within your environment to get the best strategy based on the provided data.
+This code will generate all possible combinations of options strategies, calculate the necessary metrics, construct a decision matrix, and apply the TOPSIS method to identify the best strategy based on the given weights.
+Make sure to execute this code within your Python environment to see the results.